reTHINK-project/specs/messaging-framework/stub-specification.md

 this._bus.postMessage(msg); }
 ```

+The Message is of type "update".
+Its "from" attribute must be the runtimeProtoStubURL that was provided as first parameter of the constructor.
+The "to" attribute is the runtimeProtoStubURL extended with "/status".
 The expected "value" parameter is either "connected" or "disconnected".
-Optionally a reason can be specified that will be placed int the body of the message.
+Optionally a reason can be specified that will be placed in the body of the message.

 If the connection to the MN is established via a Websocket, then the sending of the corresponding event messages can be triggered in the "open" and "close" handlers of the Websocket.